zuozhenggh/learning-library/security-library/oiri/introduction/introduction.md

 ## About this Workshop

 Oracle Identity Governance(OIG) is a powerful and flexible enterprise identity management system that automatically manages user's access privileges within enterprise IT resources.
-Oracle Identity Role Intelligence(OIRI) a new microservice available as part of OIG suite is an intelligent, automated, and flexible way to optimize role-based access control (RBAC).
-OIRI Workshop provides hands on experience of deploying OIRI, importing data into OIRI from OIG, performing role mining in OIRI & publishing roles into OIG from OIRI.
+Oracle Identity Role Intelligence(OIRI) is a new microservice available as part of OIG suite is an intelligent, automated and flexible way of optimizing role-based access control (RBAC).
+This Workshop provides hands on experience in deploying OIRI, importing data from OIG, performing role mining and publishing roles into OIG from OIRI.

-*Estimated Lab Time*: 3 hours
+*Estimated Lab Time*: 2 hours

 ### About Product/Technology